slowdnn-workshop/slowdnn-workshop.github.io/posters.md

 # Poster Session Logistics

-There are three evening poster sessions, on Wednesday, Thursday, and Friday -- see the [tentative schedule]({{ site.baseurl }}/schedule).
+There are three evening poster sessions, on Wednesday, Thursday, and Friday -- see the [schedule]({{ site.baseurl }}/schedule).
+The poster sessions will be held in the entryway at the W Hotel -- follow signage for the SLowDNN workshop.
 On the day of your poster session, you will be able to hang your poster up for the entire day.
-The poster sessions are held in a dedicated space at the workshop venue.

 In addition, please note: